What is a Bad Credit Score for Business Loans?

 $4,500 ÷ $1,500 = a DSCR of 3, which is excellent.
 Most lenders look for a minimum DSCR of 1.25; a DSCR over 2 is ideal.

 Increasing your available cash flow can help increase DSCR and make your business more attractive to lenders.
 However, that’s easier said than done.
-Even so, reviewing your expenses for any costs you can cut from the budget would be advisable.
+Even so, reviewing your expenses to identify any costs that can be cut from the budget would be advisable.

 Consider a Cosigner

-Getting a cosigner with excellent credit can help with loan approval.
+Obtaining a cosigner with excellent credit can increase your chances of loan approval.
 However, not all business lenders accept cosigners.
-In addition, the cosigner is taking a risk with their own credit if the business defaults.
+Additionally, the cosigner assumes a risk to their own credit if the business defaults.
 Discuss the pros and cons of a cosigner with your business partners.

 Consider Collateral

 Another way to help offset a low credit score is with collateral.
 While many bad credit business loans are available as unsecured financing (no collateral), pledging high-value assets reduces the risk for lenders.
-Take stock of your available assets, if any, and which ones you’d be willing to risk in a loan.
+Take stock of your available assets, if any, and identify which ones you’re willing to risk in a loan.
 Examples include commercial real estate, equipment, inventory, and liquid assets.

 It would be best to avoid using personal assets as collateral for a business loan.
 As a general rule, always keep business and personal finances separate.